-Your doctor has recommended sinus surgery for you.
-The following information is provided to help you prepare for your surgery, and to help you understand more clearly the associated benefits, risks, and complications of sinus surgery.
+Your doctor has recommended sinus surgery for your child.
+The following information is provided to help you prepare for your child's surgery, and to help you understand more clearly the associated benefits, risks, and complications of sinus surgery.
 You are encouraged to ask your doctor any questions that you feel necessary to help you better understand the above procedure.